ryanadiputraa/ryanadiputraa/README.md

 <h1 align="center">Hi 👋, I'm Ryan</h1>

 - 🧑🏻‍💻 A Software Engineer specialized in Backend Engineering mainly using Golang with experiences building full-stack application using NextJS or ReactJS for Frontend development.
-Last year Informatics Engineering Student at Tadulako Univerity.
+Last year Informatics Engineering Student at Tadulako University.

 - 📫 How to reach me **ryannadiputraa@gmail.com**